 We stayed in your home in Massachusetts and spent a few days traveling around the area.
 This was the first “vacation” our family had ever taken and it would be the last one for many years.
 I was too busy and thought I was too important to take any time off.
 Even when I later took vacations, I never took them just to be taking one.
 I always had a church or conference to preach at while we were on “vacation.”

 You and your dear wife treated us well.
 You gave us some “run-around” money and we went out to the Cape.
 My oldest children still remember dipping their feet in the cold waters of the Atlantic.

 We parted, promising to keep in touch, but as with Charlotte and me years ago, our relationship died due to a lack of proximity.
 I suspect my later adoption of Calvinism ended any chance of a continued relationship.

 I did write you several times in the 1990s.
-I read somewhere that you had Fibromyalgia, and when I was diagnosed with the same I wrote you.
+I read somewhere that you had Fibromyalgia, and when I was diagnosed with the same, I wrote you.
 You never responded.
-I was disappointed that you never wrote back, but I chalked up to you being busy.
+I was disappointed that you never wrote back, but I chalked it up to you being busy.

 Bruce, I wrote all of this to say that you had a profound effect on my life.
 I will always appreciate what you did for me.

 Sorry to see your blog and obvious bitterness toward Baptists.
 Not all of us preached an easy believing Gospel and certainly not all of us lived a perverted life.
 These King makers you blog about have never had my respect.

 Reva and I have been happily married for 44 years.
 I am sorry your health is so bad and though you apparently have rejected what you once professed, I am praying for you to the God (not preachers) that I trust.